Ferrari: Sports car racing

 In 2023, Ferrari reentered prototype sports car racing.
 For the 2023 FIA World Endurance Championship, Ferrari, in partnership with AF Corse, fielded two 499P sports prototypes.
 To commemorate the company's return to the discipline, one of the cars was numbered "50", referencing the fifty years that had elapsed since a works Ferrari competed in an endurance race.
 The 499P finished first at the 2023 24 Hours of Le Mans, ending Toyota Gazoo Racing's five-year winning streak there and becoming the first Ferrari in 58 years to win the race.
 Ferrari repeated this feat at the 2024 24 Hours of Le Mans, marking its first consecutive victory at the race since 1965.

+In 2023, the Frikadelli Racing Ferrari 296 GT3 won the Nürburgring 24 Hours overall, completing a record 162 laps (2,538 miles).

-In 2025, Ferrari secured the Hypercar Manufacturers’ Championship in the 2025 FIA World Endurance Championship, concluding the season at the 8 Hours of Bahrain.
-The championship victory marked Ferrari’s second world endurance title since returning to top-level prototype competition in 2023.
-The result was supported by consistent podium finishes from both factory Ferrari AF Corse entries throughout the season.
-The Drivers’ Championship was secured by the crew of the No. 51 Ferrari 499P—Alessandro Pier Guidi, James Calado and Antonio Giovinazzi.
-This marks Ferrari's first win of top class sports car world title since 1972.
+In 2025, Ferrari secured the Manufacturers' and Drivers' titles in the 2025 FIA World Endurance Championship at the season-ending 8 Hours of Bahrain; the Drivers' title went to the No. 51 crew of Alessandro Pier Guidi, James Calado and Antonio Giovinazzi.